Bacon's Castle |

 (1862), near Berkeley Plantation

 An extensive outer line of Union earthworks surrounded Berkeley and Westover Plantations, between Herring Creek and Kimage's Creek, during General McClellan's 1862 Peninsula Campaign against Richmond.
 An inner line of infantry parapets and two gun batteries (13 guns) protected the actual landing on the James River (Berkeley's Landing).
-The Berkeley mansion was within the inner line.
+The Berkeley manor house was within the inner line.
 Traces remain.

 Evelynton Plantation